dawn17521/SLSS_PYgame_project/README.md

-reference: flappy bird
-Hello Everyone, this is the readme file of the game flappy bird to properly run this game on your computer, the first thing you need to do is to download the zip file in to your computer, and then unzip the file, there will be two files and one folder, the folder contains the images that game needs to run.
-The files are python scripts and text file which introduce the game(which is this file, the readme file).
-After unzip the file, you can run the main.py file to run the game, sometimes there will be "Images/background.png"Missing or cannot find this file error pop out, don't worry, i will help you fix this issue.

-Solve for "Images/background.png"Missing

-the solution for this error is to move the image folder to the parent directory of this folder.

- "'Images/background.png' is MISSING from directory 'D:\flappy_bird\SLSS_PYgame_project'"

- this is the error message.
+Flappy Bird - README
+Welcome to Flappy Bird!
+This file will guide you through the steps to properly set up and run the game on your computer.

+Getting Started
+Step 1: Download and Unzip
+Download the zip file containing the game.
+Unzip the downloaded file.
+You will find the following contents:
+A folder named Images containing the images required by the game.
+Two files: main.py (the game script) and README.txt (this file).
+Step 2: Running the Game
+Ensure that the Images folder and the files (main.py and README.txt) are in the same directory.
+Open a terminal or command prompt.
+Navigate to the directory where you unzipped the files.
+Run the game by executing the following command:

+You:~$ python main.py

+Troubleshooting
+Error: "Images/background.png Missing"
+If you encounter the error message "Images/background.png Missing" or "cannot find this file", follow these steps to resolve the issue:

- the parent directory is the directory where it contains SLSS_PYgame_project and other stuff, in this example here the parent directory of the SLSS_PYgame_project folder is 'D:\flappy_bird'
+Locate the parent directory of the SLSS_PYgame_project folder.
+For example, if the project folder is located at D:\flappy_bird\SLSS_PYgame_project, then D:\flappy_bird is the parent directory.

- after you find the directory, all you need to do is to copy the images folder from 'D:\flappy_bird\SLSS_PYgame_project' to 'D:\flappy_bird', and it will run the program properly

- thank you for playing !!!
+Move the Images folder to the parent directory.
+In this example, you should move the Images folder from D:\flappy_bird\SLSS_PYgame_project to D:\flappy_bird.
+After moving the Images folder, the directory structure should look like this:

+D:\flappy_bird
+│
+├── Images
+│   ├── background.png
+│   └── (other image files)
+│
+├── SLSS_PYgame_project
+│   ├── main.py
+│   └── README.txt
+Now, try running the game again by executing python main.py.

+Enjoy the Game!
+Thank you for playing Flappy Bird!
+If you encounter any other issues or have feedback, feel free to reach out.

+Happy gaming!
+(this readme file is rewrited by Chatgpt)